 All over the fifth and sixth floors, well-dressed creative types laboriously banged away at their laptops and huddled in important-looking gaggles discussing the sort of things creative types spitball about.
 The place had the energy of a beehive designed by Philippe Starck, with the low murmur of efficiency as the only background noise.

-Sprawling across three floors of the Spring Studios building—home to New York Fashion Week, Tribeca Film Festival—Spring Place is a new(ish) breed of workspace and clubhouse.
+Sprawling across three floors of the Spring Studios building—home to New York Fashion Week, Tribeca Film Festival, and the Independent Art Fair—Spring Place is a new(ish) breed of workspace and clubhouse.
 Think Soho House meets Neuehouse, a playground for jet-setters to get some work done while they also fraternize with their cohort in the comfort of their own exclusive grotto.
 Some floors are for serene study and chin-stroking, other floors are for schmoozing and air-kissing.